Daiwa House REIT Investment Corporation

 Castalia Meguro Kamurozaka

-To make effective use of the space (about 65 m2) renovated from a meeting room to a party room, the Asset Manager consulted with Shinagawa Ward Council of Social Welfare and started providing the place to hold a children’s cafeteria in December 2022.
+To effectively use the party room (about 65 m2), the Asset Manager consulted with Shinagawa Ward Council of Social Welfare and started providing the place for use as a children’s cafeteria from December 2022.
 The children’s cafeteria is a social welfare activity that provides a warm social gathering place for the children and residents of the community, as well as inexpensive and nutritious meals.

 DHR and the Asset Manager support local activities by acting as a bridge between local residents, children, and organizers of the children’s cafeteria.